christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 **Summary**

-* **Common Applications in Business:** Used to predict a numeric value (e.g. forecasting sales, estimating prices, etc).
+* **Common Applications in Business:** Used to predict a numeric value (e.g. forecasting sales, estimating prices, predicting customer churn etc).
 * **Key Concept:** Data is usually in a rectangular format (like a spreadsheet) with one column that is a target (e.g. price) and other columns that are predictors (e.g. product category)
 * **Gotchas:**
     + **Preprocessing:** Knowing when to preprocess data (normalize) prior to machine learning step